 Edmonstone charged Darwin one guinea for an hour every day for two months.
 As well as the time spent on instruction, the two must have conversed on the natural history Edmonstone knew first-hand from South America.

-Perhaps the most scientifically evocative of the skins are the mockingbirds collected in the Galapagos Islands.
-It was the Galapagos mockingbirds, rather than the better known finches, that helped precipitate Darwin's thoughts on evolution.
+Perhaps the most scientifically evocative of the skins are the mockingbirds collected in the Galápagos Islands.
+It was the Galápagos mockingbirds, rather than the better known finches, that helped precipitate Darwin's thoughts on evolution.

 We can’t be sure that Darwin himself prepared all the bird skins, since specimen preparation was something that was carried out collectively on the Beagle.
 However, the skills that Darwin learnt from Edmonstone would have been passed down to his assistants.

-There are scant details of Edmonstone's later life.
+There are scant details of Edmonstone’s later life.
 We know he was still living in Edinburgh in 1833 and had moved to 6 South St David Street.
 However, it is not currently known where he was laid to rest after his death.